Outstanding rock-cut architecture and sculpture around the world

 - Wieliczka Salt Mine – Lesser Poland, Poland.
 One of the oldest operating salt mines in world, operates since the 13th century AD.
 Up to 327 m deep, more than 300 km long.
 Miners have carved multiple reliefs, chandelier, cathedral.

-- Znojmo Catacombs – South Moravia, Czech Republic.
+- Znojmo Catacombs – South Moravia, Czechia.
 Network of some 25 km long passageways built for defensive purposes in the 14th – 15th centuries.
 Whole city could evacuate in a case of need and survive underground for longer time.

 - Cheyenne Mountain Directorate – Colorado, United States.
 Extensive underground facilities serving as important military centre, built in 1961 – 1966.
 Once served as Space Control Centre and intelligence centre.
 Designed to withstand powerful nuclear blast nearby, with freestanding buildings inside enormous rock-cut chambers and placed on powerful springs.

 - Confederate Memorial Carving in Stone Mountain – Georgia, United States.
 Largets bas-relief sculpture in the world, 12,000 m2 large.
 Shows three men – leaders of Confederate aremy – riding.
 Made in 1916 – 1972.

 - Crazy Horse Memorial – South Dacota, United States.
 World’s largest sculpture in construction stage, 195 m wide and 172 m tall sculpture of Crazy Horse, Oglala Lacota war leader.
 Construction started in 1948.